Is arranging furniture in your small house giving you heartache? I’m going to get you a hand with arranging furniture tips for small house plans.

 This post contains some affiliate links for your convenience.
 What that means, if you make a purchase after clicking a link I may earn a small commission which helps cover my blog expenses but it won’t cost you a penny more!
 Click here to read my full disclosure policy.

 When I created the images for this post, I used a floor plan of a small house I would love to build.
-It’s single story with one bedroom, one bathroom, and a small office.
+It’s a single story with one bedroom, one bathroom, and a small office.
 Plus a wrap around porch…all around the house.
 I dream in floor plans!